Header Image for Print

 Thank you to all of the teams that participated in Phase I of this competition, and congratulations to the four finalists!

 The Innovation in Affordable Housing Student Design and Planning Competition is an exciting initiative from HUD’s Office of Policy Development and Research (PD&R).
-Now celebrating its tenth year, the competition invites teams of graduate students from multiple disciplines to submit plans in response to a real life affordable housing design issue.
+Now celebrating its eleventh year, the competition invites teams of graduate students from multiple disciplines to submit plans in response to a real life affordable housing design issue.

 After the submission of initial applications, a jury of five industry subject matter experts will select four student team finalists.
 These finalists will visit the site of the affordable housing design and planning project they are addressing, and further refine their applications.

 Several weeks after the site visit, all jurors and finalists will travel to Washington, D.C. for the final competition event at HUD Headquarters.
 At this event, finalist teams will present their revised project solutions in front of the jury and an audience.
 Following the presentations, the jury will deliberate and select the winners and runners-up.
 The winning team will receive $20,000, the runner up team will receive $10,000, and the remaining two teams will receive $5,000 each.
-If pandemic conditions are unsafe for travel, a virtual site visit and final competition event will be held.

 For additional information, please visit the About the Competition page.

-Activity 2022-2023
+Activity 2023-2024

-Registration opens for student teams 09/19/2022
+Registration opens for student teams 09/11/2023

-Phase I site information, guidelines and criteria released 10/25/2022
+Phase I site information, guidelines and criteria released November 2023

-Deadline for all teams to be finalized: Noon Eastern Time 01/06/2023
+Deadline for teams to be finalized: Noon Eastern Standard Time 01/08/2024

-Finalists announced; Phase II information released 02/10/2023
+Finalists announced; Phase II information released 02/16/2024

-Phase II submission due: Noon Eastern Time 04/07/2023
+Phase II submissions due: Noon Eastern Daylight Time 4/15/2024

 Registration Icon